biocore/redbiom/README.md

     $ redbiom search metadata beer | wc -l
       70

 Now that we have some samples, let's pull out their sample data.
 Qiita contains a huge amount of data, which are logically partitioned by the sample preparations and processing parameters -- these partitions are denoted as **contexts** in redbiom.
 In order to pull out the data, we need to specify the context to operate in.
 There are a lot of contexts, so let's filter to only those which are 16S and V4 using `grep`.
-We're also going to `cut` the first three columns of data as the fourth one is a volumous description of the processing parameters.
+We're also going to `cut` the first three columns of data as the fourth one is a voluminous description of the processing parameters.
 And last, let's `sort` the results by the number of samples represented in the context.
 Unfortunately, the `grep` removes the column headers, so we'll run a second summarize command and just grab the header:

     $ redbiom summarize contexts | cut -f 1,2,3 | grep 16S-v4 | sort -k 2 -n
     Pick_closed-reference_OTUs-illumina-16S-v45-66f541  102 29598